-Today you’ll have a mid morning United Airlines departure from Sydney travelling through the night to arrive in San Francisco early on the morning of the same day.
+Today you’ll have a mid morning departure from Sydney, Melbourne or Brisbane travelling through the night to arrive in San Francisco early on the morning of the same day.
 After clearing Customs and Immigration, we will board our shuttle service to drive into San Francisco to spend the first of three days and nights in one of the world’s most exciting cities.

-You’ll be staying in the super impressive Handlery Hotel in Geary Street just off Powell, which is the starting point for the Cable Car.
+You’ll be staying at the Handlery Hotel in Geary Street just off Powell, which is the starting point for the Cable Car.
 Adjacent to Union Square, this Hotel is wonderfully located for everything you have ever wanted to see in San Francisco.
 Nothing organised officially today, but you can either sleep, or begin to plan the huge array of things to see.
-Why not begin using your included three day Muni Visitor pass which allows unlimited rides on the City buses, the historic streetcars and the iconic cable cars.
+Why not start using your included three day Muni Visitor pass which allows unlimited rides on the City buses, the historic streetcars and the iconic cable cars.

 After awaking refreshed today you’ll see why San Francisco is acknowledged as one of the world’s greatest cities.
 Included in your tour price is a two day Hop on Hop off Big Bus Tour pass which will allow you to explore San Fran at your leisure and your own pace during the day and at night.
 Unlike most other Double Decker bus tour companies operating in the city, this tour will also take you across the Golden Gate Bridge to allow you to see it from the north side and visit Sausalito by separate connection trolley.